muratk3n/thirdwave/en/2020/07/ancient.md

-When people praise a region, a country being "ancient", "had civilization" what they mean is that region had contact with agriculture the longest, because only then you can have a mafia (empire) who can tax, raise armies, kill others and built aquedacts which later generations as tourist can gape at like idiots.
+When people praise a region, a country being "ancient", "had civilization" what they mean is that region had contact with agriculture the longest, because only then you can have a mafia (empire) who can tax (peasant is tied to land, can't run away), raise armies, kill others and built aquedacts which later generations as tourist can gape at like morons.

 However, and in the light of agriculture being the root ills of many of our current predicaments [as we now know](../../2017/12/rome.md),